 Don’t Plan Long Term

-Don’t plan on high school when you are still working on kindergarten.
+Don’t plan high school when you are still working on kindergarten.
 As you go along your confidence will grow and the future won’t look as scary.
-After four years, I can say that I feel like I can homeschool my kids through junior high at this point.
+After seven years, I can say that I feel like I can homeschool my kids through high school.

 Be Prepared to Defend Your Choice on Planning to Homeschool